Large deviations for the largest eigenvalue of sub-Gaussian matrices: Abstract

-{\bf{Abstract: }}We establish large deviations estimates for the largest eigenvalue of Wigner matrices with sub-Gaussian entries.
+We establish large deviations estimates for the largest eigenvalue of Wigner matrices with sub-Gaussian entries.
 Under technical assumptions, we show that the large deviation behavior of the largest eigenvalue is universal for small deviations, in the sense that the speed and the rate function are the same as in the case of the GOE.
-In contrast, in the regime of very large deviations, we obtain a non-universal rate function and we prove that the associated eigenvector is localized given the large deviation event, thus establishing the existence of a transition between two different large deviation mechanisms.
+In contrast, in the regime of very large deviations, we obtain a non-universal rate function, thus establishing the existence of a transition between two different large deviation mechanisms.